ginni16/ginni16/README.md

 - 👋 Hi, I’m @ginni16
-- 👀 I’m interested in  ...
+- 👀 I’m interested to work in open source ...
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on coding  and various open source projects
 - 📫 How to reach me twitter-@ginni_jain16

 <!---